EPP Faculty :: David J. Farber

 He is a Fellow of both the ACM and the IEEE and was the recipient of the 1995 ACM Sigcomm Award for life long contributions to the computer communications field.
 He was awarded in 1997 the prestigious John Scott Award for Contributions to Humanity.

-He was a member of the Board of Trustees of the Internet Society as well as having serving 10 years on the National Research Council's Computer Science and Telecommunications Board -- CSTB.
+He is a member of the Board of Trustees of the Internet Society, and served 10 years on the National Research Council's Computer Science and Telecommunications Board -- CSTB.

 He was named in the 1997 edition of the UPSIDE's Elite 100, as one of the Visionaries of the field and was named in the 1999 Network World as one of the 25 most powerful people in Networking.
 In 2002 he was named by Business Week as one of the top 25 leaders in E-Commerce.
 His industrial experiences are extensive, just as he entered the academic world; he co-founded Caine, Farber & Gordon Inc. (CFG Inc.) which became one of the leading suppliers of software design methodology.
 His consulting activities include Intel, the RAND Corp among others.
 He is also on a number of industrial advisory and management boards, major among these are NTT DoCoMo, Boingo, Rainmaker and E-tenna.